Newspaper Page Text

 lates through the alimentary organs,

-through, the lungs,.mqjelcs, and brain
+through the lungs.'muscles, and brain

-the body, Not a blood vessel how
+the body.
+Nota blood vessel how

-ever minute, not a thread of nerve in
+ever minute, not a thread of -nerve in

-the uhole animal machine escapes its
+the whole animal machine escapes its

-influence'.
+influence.
 What is the nature of

-this hiflnonce?
+this influence?
 It disturbs the func

 tions of life; it increases for a time,